ErnieAtLYD/usecontext-and-custom-hooks-demo/README.md

 # UseContext Demo

+- It's good practice to have many smaller components versus one ginormous component.
+(Why?)
+- One of the side-effects from that is that you may have to pass values or props from parent to child, multiple levels.
+- If you have a state that multiple components need, especially if they're nested within each other, consider using React's Context API.
+- **Note:** You will see a slightly different implementation on how William does this later today.
+That's totally okay.
+Keep an eye out for the subtle similarities and differences between the two and ask questions in Zoom or Slack.

+### Vocabulary

+[(via the React Docs)](https://reactjs.org/docs/context.html#api) Note that they use React class examples, and we'll implement this using React hooks.

+- Context: "When React renders a component that subscribes to this Context object it will read the current context value from the closest matching Provider above it in the tree."
+- Provider: "Every Context object comes with a Provider React component that allows consuming components to subscribe to context changes."
+- Consumer: A consumer is "a React component that subscribes to context changes."

 ## User Stories

 - We have a React app that uses `react-router-dom` that contains a Home page and an About page which runs Home and About components.